By Teresa Amaral Beshwate, MPH

 Even when controlling for other factors such as age, health, and gender, research has found that when we serve others, we are more likely to live longer and have less incidence of heart disease.

 A global pandemic brings everything to a screeching halt, it seems.
-Although volunteering in the formal sense is not possible during a time of physical distancing, we can still be in service to others through RAKtivism.
+Although volunteering in the formal sense may not be possible during a time of physical distancing, we can still be in service to others through RAKtivism.

 A “RAKtivist,” is someone who practices Random Acts of Kindness (RAK).
 Just one RAK a day reduces stress, anxiety and depression, plus your body is flooded with hormones such as serotonin, oxytocin and endorphins that help you feel calmer.
 RAKtivists report being energized, happier, have fewer aches and pains and feel more confident than their non-RAKtivist counterparts.

-Assuming that you are healthy and practicing regular handwashing, there are a variety of ways to spread kindness.
+There are a variety of ways to spread kindness, even at a distance.
 Consider sending an encouraging email, picking up a neighbor’s prescription along with your own, praising a local business online, sharing a favorite recipe, sewing a facemask, baking someone a cake, sending a care package, a simple smile and wave, an unexpected phone call or text, a handmade card, a handmade gift are a few ideas.
 Reach out to local charities and ask how you can best support them with your time, from the safety of your home.

 What RAK’s can you think of, and how many can you pull off in a week?